Get more information about Springfield Technical Community College by clicking links below:

 Graduation & Transfer Rates

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how this school compares against other community colleges in Hampden County and the community colleges in Massachusetts as a whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how this school compares against other community colleges in Hampden and the community colleges in Massachusetts as a whole.

 Specialized Programs & Accreditations